Is My Child with Food Allergies Getting the Nutrients They Need to Grow and Thrive?

 How Do Food Allergies Affect Growth & Development?

-Research has found that children with food allergies are at an increased risk of inadequate nutrient intake, which can lead to poor growth and vitamin & mineral deficiencies (5,6,7).
-One study found that children with multiple food allergies were significantly shorter than children without food allergies (5).
-In extreme cases, research studies have also reported that allergen elimination diets have caused children to develop rickets or Kwashiorkor (a severe form of malnutrition) (5,6).
+Research has shown that children with food allergies are at increased risk of inadequate nutrient intake, which can lead to poor growth and vitamin and mineral deficiencies (5,6,7).
+In one study, children with multiple food allergies were significantly shorter than children without food allergies (5).
+In rare situations, nutrient deficiencies from very restricted allergen elimination diets have caused children to develop rickets or Kwashiorkor (a severe form of malnutrition) (5,6).

 How Can I Ensure My Child Is Getting the Nutrients They Need?

-Below is a list of the big 9 food allergies and the nutrients they are best sources of:
+Below is a simplified list of the nine most common food allergens and the key nutrients those foods typically provide:

 Dairy/Cow’s Milk: protein, calcium, iodine, phosphorus, selenium, zinc, and vitamins A, B2, B5, B9, B12, D, & K